Peter Shapiro (financier): 1985 gubernatorial campaign

-In 1985, at the age of 33, Shapiro announced that he would run for Governor of New Jersey against the popular Republican incumbent Thomas Kean.
-He styled a campaign of "new ideas" on the model of Gary Hart's 1984 presidential run.
-Some observers also saw similarities to Robert Redford's role in the 1972 film The Candidate, especially when Shapiro's campaign commercials used the slogan, A Better Way, also used in the film.
+In 1985, at the age of 33, Shapiro announced that he would run for governor of New Jersey against the popular Republican incumbent Thomas Kean.
+He styled his campaign on the model of Gary Hart's 1984 presidential run.
+Some observers also compared his candidacy to Robert Redford's character in the 1972 film The Candidate, especially when Shapiro's campaign commercials used the Redford character's slogan, A Better Way.

-Shapiro defeated four other candidates in the Democratic primary: State Senate majority leader John F. Russo, Newark Mayor Kenneth A. Gibson, former State Senator Stephen B. Wiley, and former U.S. Attorney for the District of New Jersey Robert Del Tufo.
-Shapiro finished with 31% of the vote, Russo 27%, and Gibson 26%, with Wiley and Del Tufo each garnering under 10%.
+Shapiro won the Democratic primary with 31 percent of the vote over New Jersey Senate majority leader John F. Russo and Newark mayor Kenneth A. Gibson.

-Shapiro ran well behind Kean in the polls throughout the general election campaign, and Kean ultimately won in a record landslide, carrying all of New Jersey's 21 counties and nearly every municipality.
-Shapiro was defeated by Kean 71%-24%, the largest margin in a gubernatorial election in New Jersey history.
-The only municipalities that Shapiro carried were Audubon Park and Chesilhurst in Camden County, and Roosevelt in Monmouth County.
+In the general election campaign, Shapiro ran well behind Kean in polling, and Kean ultimately won in a record landslide, carrying 71 percent of the overall vote, all of New Jersey's 21 counties, and nearly every municipality.
+Kean won the largest margin in a gubernatorial election in New Jersey history.
+The only municipalities Shapiro carried were the small boroughs of Audubon Park and Chesilhurst in Camden County and Roosevelt in Monmouth County.

 In 1986, Shapiro lost his reelection bid for Essex County Executive to Republican Nicholas R. Amato by a margin of 12,000 votes.
 Shapiro had been weakened by a falling out with Raymond M. Durkin, who chaired both the New Jersey Democratic State Committee and the Essex County Democratic committee.